junxit/us-congress-bills-113/bill.md

 - **(a)** *In general* Except as provided in subsections (b) and (c), nothing in this Act affects any authorization in effect as of the date of the enactment of this Act made by any department or agency of the Federal Government for the use of land or water located within the Recreation Area (referred to in this section as an “existing authorization”).
 - **(b)** *Assumption of existing authorization* Not later than 1 year after the date of the enactment of this Act, the Secretary shall assume the administration of any existing authorization, with such revisions as necessary to align the authorization with existing law and policies of the Bureau of Land Management.
 - **(c)** *Renewal of existing authorization* The renewal of any existing authorization shall be made in accordance with such terms and conditions as the Secretary may prescribe.

-## § 8.
-Recreation and concession fees

-- **(a)** *Fees authorized* The Secretary may establish, modify, charge, and collect recreation or concession fees at the Recreation Area in accordance with section 803 of the Federal Lands Recreation Enhancement Act (16 U.S.C.
-6802).
-The amount of the fee shall be commensurate with the benefits and services provided to the visitor or with the recovery of the anticipated costs associated with management of the Recreation Area, including costs of maintaining or operating facilities and visitor services.
-- **(b)** *Use of fees* The Secretary may retain fees collected under subsection (a) for the purposes of managing the Recreation Area.